basecamp/bc3-api/sections/questionnaires.md

 Questionnaires
 ==============

-All automatic check-ins questions under a Basecamp are children of a questionnaire resource.
+All automatic check-ins questions under a project are children of a questionnaire resource.

 Endpoints: